Igalia/vkrunner/README.md

 attachment to the framebuffer with the given format.
 Without it no depth-stencil buffer will be created.

+> fbsize _width_ _height_

+Specify the size of the framebuffer.
+If not specified it defaults to 250x250.

 ## Shader sections

 Shaders can be stored in sections like `[vertex shader]` just like in